vessels-tech/our-water/docs/ggmn_api.md

 }
 ```

-We can then use this entityId, and loop up the associated groundwaterstation:
+We can then use this entityId, and look up the associated groundwaterstation:

 >https://ggmn.lizard.net/api/v3/groundwaterstations/60061/
 ```json